MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 ::: moniker range=">=vs-2022"

 > [!NOTE]
-> - If you have undocked [tool windows](../ide/customizing-window-layouts-in-visual-studio.md#tool-and-document-windows) in Visual Studio when you select the option to restart as a DPI-unaware process, the position of the tool windows might change.
+> - If you undock [tool windows](../ide/customizing-window-layouts-in-visual-studio.md#tool-and-document-windows) after you select the option to restart Visual Studio as a DPI-unaware process, the position of the tool windows might change.
 > - If you use the default Visual Basic profile, Visual Studio cannot reopen your project when it restarts as a DPI-unaware process.
 However, you can open the project by selecting it under **File** > **Recent Projects and Solutions**.

 ::: moniker-end